 Computer Science and ICT

-The incredibly fast pace of change and development embodies what the Department is about.
-The Computer Science and ICT Department at Pangbourne wants its students to have the key skills necessary to be successful in the job market.
+The Computer Science and ICT Department at Pangbourne embodies the incredibly fast pace of change and development in technology and computing.
+We want students to have the key skills necessary to be successful in the job market.

 By the time students leave Pangbourne, they will know how computers, the internet and networks function, how to write computer programs, and have the ability to create websites and use software effectively.

-Students in Forms 1 to 3 follow a broad curriculum that introduces a range of different Computer Science skills but spend most of their time learning to write algorithms and then program their solutions.
+Pupils in Forms 1 to 3 follow a broad curriculum that introduces a range of different Computer Science skills, but spend most of their time learning to write algorithms and then program their solutions.

-At the end of Form 3, students can opt to study the subject at GCSE level (following the OCR board).
+At the end of Form 3, pupils can opt to study the subject at GCSE level (following the OCR board).

 Mr Martin Palfrey - Head of Computing, ICT and Systems